How To Come Up With An Effective Test Automation Strategy

 5. Lack of programming resources – Purely dependent on GUI automation using record and playback.

-6. Automating those test case that failed during manual testing.
+6. Automating those test cases that failed during manual testing.

 7. Poor test coverage.